Dr. Ronald B. Standler

 There are many different ways that such published information can be useful to litigators, for example:

-Because I am both a scientist and an attorney, I can do more than merely find such technical information: I can also interpret it in the context of law, as well as provide critical reviews of the technical information.
+Because I have more than 16 years of experience in scientific and engineering research, and because I have more than 14 years of experience as an attorney, I can do more than merely find such technical information: I can also interpret it in the context of law, as well as provide critical reviews of the technical information.

 My Credentials